AIARE and the A3

-Why AIARE?
 Prior to AIARE, there was no nationally recognized curriculum for avalanche education in the USA.
-The American Avalanche Association (AAA) has ‘recommended guidelines’ that AIARE adheres to however the AAA distributes no unified curriculum.
-We support the AAA and all AIARE instructors are members of the AAA.
+The American Avalanche Association (A3) has "recommended guidelines" that AIARE adheres to however the A3 distributes no unified curriculum.
+We support the A3 and all AIARE instructors are members of the A3.
 There are many avalanche courses and programs available but in large part, course providers operate according to their own personal beliefs and ideas.
 There are few means for the public to assess the quality of an avalanche course or instructor.

 AIARE was formed to address this situation.
 We have developed and continue to develop standardized curriculum for a complete program of avalanche courses that meets the needs of students at all levels, from recreational to professional and from novice to advanced.
 We have created and continue to create course materials for instructors and students to maximize the effectiveness of both teachers and learners.
 We require instructors to meet pre-requisites and attend training sessions before they are allowed access to AIARE materials and curriculum.
 In addition, instructors are required to sign an agreement stating they will abide by the guidelines established by AIARE and they are required to attend regular refreshers to maintain their currency and improve their avalanche knowledge, instructional skills, and their understanding of the evolving AIARE curriculum and materials.